-LOV

-Now talk about A memory Raining
+A memory Raining

-what you think like an cats and
+like an cats and

-these mean in elephant dogs
+elephant dogs

-your group and As happy As quiet
+As happy As quiet

-then write down as a lark as a
+as a lark as a

-the meanings. mouse
+mouse

 More about the Peacock

 Look at the heading and the first sentence of the poem below.
 They tell you what it is about.
 The other sentences are supporting sentences.
 They tell you more about the main sentence.
 However, some of the sentences do not belong in this poem.
 These sentences do not tell you more about the main idea.
 Rewrite the poem and leave out those sentences.